-Definition: The standard deviation, in volts, of a white Gaussian random process, which is to be added by the EDA tool to the signal measured at the sampling latch of a receiver.
+Definition: The standard deviation, in volts, of an unbounded white Gaussian random process, which is to be added by the EDA tool to the signal measured at the sampling latch of a receiver.

 Usage Rules: If Rx_Noise is Usage Out, then the EDA tool shall use the value returned by Rx AMI_Init if Rx AMI_GetWave is not used.
 If Rx AMI_GetWave is used, then the EDA tool may apply the value returned by each AMI_GetWave call to the waveform returned by that call to AMI_GetWave, or use the average value of Rx_Noise returned by all calls to AMI_GetWave (after Ignore_Bits), or the value of Rx_Noise returned by the last call to AMI_GetWave.